MIA expands pre-scheduled TSA screening times

-Reserved screening times are available daily to American Airlines passengers at MIA’s TSA Checkpoint 4 from 5 a.m. to 6 p.m. and at Checkpoint 9 for all passengers departing from concourses H and J from 5 a.m. to 11 a.m.
+Reserved screening times are available daily at MIA’s TSA Checkpoint 4 for all passengers departing from concourses D and E from 2 p.m. to 6 p.m. and at Checkpoint 9 for all passengers departing from concourses H and J from 5 a.m. to 11 a.m.
 This convenience for customers builds on the airport’s six-month pilot program that began in September with security technology firm Pangiam, software and consultancy company Copenhagen Optimization, and secure identity platform CLEAR.

 Reservations are limited and can be scheduled up to 72 hours before a flight.
 It is recommended that passengers reserve their spot early to secure their preferred appointment time.
 Appointments are available up to 60 minutes before domestic flights and up to 90 minutes before international flights.

 As MIA continues to set new records in passenger traffic, I’m proud to see that we are also exploring new ways to streamline the airport experience for our visitors.
 MIA Reserve has the potential to help many of our travelers get through the security checkpoint faster than ever before.

 County Mayor Daniella Levine Cava.
 “MIA Reserve has the potential to help many of our travelers get through the security checkpoint faster than ever before.”